-Additionally, for those who use other medicine in capsule form, such as prescription medication, capsules are easy to include in their existing process.
+Additionally, for those who use other medicine in capsule/pill form, such as prescription medication, capsules are easy to include in their existing process.

-Dabs are concentrated doses of cannabis made by extracting THC and other cannabinoids, often using a solvent like butane or carbon dioxide.
-The end result is a sticky oil sometimes called wax, rosin, shatter, budder, butane hash oil (BHO), or RSO.
+Dabs are concentrated forms of cannabis made by extracting THC and other cannabinoids from the plant, often using a solvent like butane, ethanol, or carbon dioxide.
+The end result is a sticky oil sometimes called wax, shatter, budder, butane hash oil (BHO), or RSO.
 There are also more healthy, solventless concentrates that are made without using any chemicals or solvents.
 Rosin, ice water hash, and kief are all solventless concentrates.

 Bongs are a type of water pipe used with cannabis flower favored by more experienced smokers.
 They can range vastly in size and design and use the water to cool the smoke before it hits your lungs, making it smoother to inhale.